code-tom-code/d3d9shadervalidator/README.md

 ## License

-This project is licensed under the zLib/LibPNG License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project (including all files in this distribution) is licensed under the zLib/LibPNG License - see the [LICENSE.txt](LICENSE.txt) file for details